 Choose the right location

-- In pots, planters or raised beds: use a special vegetable and herb compost, well-draining and enriched with organic fertiliser
+- In pots, planters, or raised beds: use a special vegetable and herb compost, well-draining and enriched with organic fertiliser

 Planting vegetable plug plants

-You can plant immediately or wait a few days, especially if the soil is too cold or waterlogged.
+You can plant them immediately or wait a few days, especially if the soil is too cold or waterlogged.

-Initial aftercare following planting
+Initial care after planting

 To ensure good adaptation and stimulate growth: